 Withdrawing, Failing, Not Attending, and Repeating Courses

-Federal regulations require schools to determine the earned and unearned portions of Federal aid as of the date the student ceased attendance based on the amount of time the student spent in attending classes during each semester.
+Federal regulations require schools to determine the earned and unearned portions of federal aid as of the date the student ceased attendance.
+Attendance is based on the amount of time student has attended classes during each semester.

 Federal aid is awarded to a student under the assumption that the student will attend school for the entire semester for which the assistance is awarded.
-When a student withdraws, the student may no longer be eligible for the full amount of Federal aid that the student was originally scheduled to receive.
+When a student withdraws, the student may no longer be eligible.